 Receiving a denial letter from your insurance company can feel like the end of the road.
 In Ontario, it isn't.
-The accident benefits system comes with a formal dispute resolution process administered by the Financial Services Regulatory Authority of Ontario (FSRA) — but it's only available to those who understand it exists and act before the deadline.
+The accident benefits system comes with a formal dispute resolution process handled through the Licence Appeal Tribunal — Automobile Accident Benefits Service (LAT-AABS) — but it's only available to those who understand it exists and act before the deadline.

 Why Insurers Deny Claims